Cybis ‘Folio One’ Native American Indian Portrait Drawings

 Each Folio One image came with a certificate of authenticity from the Cybis Studio, which is something that they rarely did for any issue.
 The COA had the name of the print, followed by “1 of a set of 9 colored drawings, comprising Folio One of American Indian drawings by Boleslaw Cybis.
 In limited edition of 1000 on rag-content stock.
 Authenticated: CYBIS by [signature] Marylin Chorlton, Art Director.
 Underneath is an area in which the actual individual print’s number was handwritten in a #/1000 format.
 Thus there are nine separate COAs accompanying a full set.

-During President Richard Nixon’s trip to the Moscow Summit in 1972 during which the Cybis Chess Set was presented as a Gift of State, he also brought additional gifts for the other legs of his trip.
-Upon visiting Poland after the Summit, the Nixons presented two of the original Folio One drawings (Comanche ‘Indomitable Spirit’ and Shoshone ‘Silent Thoughts’.)
-The Cybis brochure that describes the Chess Set also contains this information:
+During President Richard Nixon’s trip to the Moscow Summit in May 1972 during which the Cybis Chess Set was presented as a Gift of State, he also brought additional gifts for the other legs of his trip.
+Upon visiting Poland after the Summit, the Nixons presented two of the original Folio One drawings to the People of Poland; the Cybis brochure that describes the 1972 Chess Set also contains this information about the drawings:

 Each is beautifully framed in a velvet lined, hand hewn walnut case with the full color Presidential Seal in porcelain set into the cover, and carries the inscription “Presented to the People of the Polish People’s Republic from President and Mrs. Richard Nixon and the People of the United States.”